nurse-curtis/freenas-docker-validate/README.md

                         Search Docker Hub for the string COLLECTION/FILTER, i.e. jchonig/freenas-
   --dockerfile DOCKERFILE [DOCKERFILE ...], -f DOCKERFILE [DOCKERFILE ...]
-                        Run a syntax check on the specified Dockerfile --dockerurl DOCKERURL [DOCKERURL ...], -u DOCKERURL [DOCKERURL ...]
+                        Run a syntax check on the specified Dockerfile or all Dockerfiles in the directory tree --dockerurl DOCKERURL [DOCKERURL ...], -u DOCKERURL [DOCKERURL ...]
                         Run a syntax check on the Dockerfile at given url --verbose, -v         Pretty-print the contents of the org.freenas labels